Intensive English Program

 Eric has taught English as a Foreign Language in China and South Korea for nearly 10 years.
 He holds an MA in TESOL (Teaching English to Speakers of Other Languages) from Azuza Pacific University in Azuza, California and enjoys working at the intersection where language teaching and peacemaking meet.
-His hobbies include mountain biking, reading English and Chinese novels and fusion cooking.
+His hobbies include mountain biking, reading and finding ways to stay connected with Chinese people and issues.

 Kathy is a graduate of EMU and of Temple University.
 She has taught mostly ESL (or EFL) at EMU, at Ohio State University, at King Saud Univ. and other schools in Saudi Arabia,and at the University of the UAE.
 She was the Supplemental Instruction Director at JMU for a number of years, but has now returned to EMU to teach a class in the IEP and a college writng course.
 After living abroad for so many years, she also believes that the Shenandoah Valley may be one of the best places to live in the world.

 She thanks her husband, Al Keim (no longer living) for bringing her here.